dijasila/GPAW/doc/faq.rst

 :git:`~doc/documentation/parallel_runs/gpaw-qsub`
 create a bash function - see :ref:`Niflheim` for details.

 Tests fail!
 ===========

-Please report the failing test as described on :ref:`running_tests`.
+Please report the failing test as described on :ref:`run the tests`.